X

 Tetairoa McMillan - College Football DFS Lineup Picks, NCAA CFB, NFL Draft Prospect

-Quincy Milton breaks down the 2025 fantasy outlook for the 2025 first-round wide receivers.
+Quincy Milton breaks down the 2025 fantasy football outlook for the 2025 first-round wide receivers.
 First-round wide receivers you should target in your 2025 fantasy draft.

-While the 2025 NFL Draft class for wide receivers is not as prolific as the 2024 slate, there are several players who can make an impact on their teams as rookies.
+While the 2025 NFL Draft class for wide receivers is not as prolific as the 2024 slate, several players can make an impact on their teams as rookies.
 However, given the lack of perceived generational talent at the position this year, just three players were selected in the first round as opposed to the seven selected on Day 1 in 2024.

 Tetairoa McMillan, Emeka Egbuka, and Matthew Golden each had their dreams come true on Day 1 of the 2025 NFL Draft.
 Draft pundits were split on the value of each player and the way they fell in the draft was a surprise to many.
 Still, they are all talented players who can be immediate contributors to their teams.